kanishka-linux/reminiscence/README.md

         Note: Above instruction will take some time when executed for the first time.

-5. Default username: 'admin', default password: 'changepassword'
+5. Above step will also create default user: 'admin' with default password: 'changepassword'

 6. If IP address of server is '**192.168.1.2**' then admin interface will be available at